datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 profits derived therefrom, and the pursuit of any such venture shall not be deemed wrongful or improper.

-Section 12.2  Non-Competition.
-Each Member agrees that during the period that such Member is a Member of the Company, plus two (2) years after the date that such Member is no longer a Member of the Company, neither it nor any of its Affiliates shall, without the prior written consent of the Members,
+<a name="section-12-2"></a>Section 12.2  Non-Competition.
+Each Member agrees that during the period that such Member is
+a Member of the Company, plus two (2) years after the date that such Member is no longer a Member of the Company, neither it nor any of its Affiliates shall, without the prior written consent of the Members,